 Cycleways are a key part of Newcastle's transport network, now more than ever.
 Getting people out of cars and onto their bikes is good for the environment, reduces congestion, increases fitness and encourages social connections.

-That's why Newcastle City Council has made expanding and improving the city's network of cycleways one of its four priority projects, with a focus on providing high standard facilities such as off-road paths that connect key destinations.
+That's why City Of Newcastle has made expanding and improving the city's network of cycleways one of its four priority projects, with a focus on providing high standard facilities such as off-road paths that connect key destinations.
 The Newcastle Cycling Strategy and Action Plan, adopted by Council in 2012, outlines our plans for expansion and upgrade of the network, in addition to actions for advocacy, promotion and education.